tina-friedrich/arc-user-guide/docs/source/slurm-reference.rst

 This guide describes basic job submission and monitoring for SLURM.
 The topics in the guide are:

-- the main Slurm commands,
+- the main SLURM commands,
 - preparing a submission script,
-- slurm partitions,
+- SLURM partitions,
 - submitting a job to the queue,
 - monitoring a job execution,
 - deleting a job from the queue and